Overv/Open.GL/content/context.md

 	SDL_Quit();
 	return 0;

 The `SDL_Init` function takes a bitfield with the modules to load.
-The video module includes everything you need to create a window with an associated OpenGL context.
-The `SDL_Surface` structure quite simply represents an area that can be drawn to.
+The video module includes everything you need to create a window and an OpenGL context.
+Create a window using the `SDL_CreateWindow` function.

-	SDL_Surface* surface =
-	  SDL_SetVideoMode( 800, 600, 32, SDL_HWSURFACE | SDL_DOUBLEBUF | SDL_OPENGL );
-	SDL_WM_SetCaption( "OpenGL", 0 );

-The first three arguments are respectively for the width, height and pixel depth of the window.
-A pixel depth of 32 is what you want for nearly all modern systems.
-After that comes a few flags that specify what the surface should be capable of:

-- *SDL_HWSURFACE* - Drawing should be hardware accelerated.
-- *SDL_DOUBLEBUF* - Enable the back buffer mechanism that was discussed earlier.
+	SDL_Window* window = SDL_CreateWindow("OpenGL", 100, 100, 800, 600, SDL_WINDOW_OPENGL);

+The first argument specifies the title of the window, the next two the X and Y position and the two after those the width and height.
+The final parameter specifies window properties like:

-- *SDL_OPENGL* - The surface should be capable of OpenGL.
+- *SDL_WINDOW_OPENGL* - Create a window ready for OpenGL.
+- *SDL_WINDOW_RESIZABLE* - Create a resizable window.
-- **Optional** *SDL_FULLSCREEN* - The surface should be fullscreen.
+- **Optional** *SDL_WINDOW_FULLSCREEN* - Create a fullscreen window.

-The reason the OpenGL flag is optional is because SDL also allows you to draw to the pixels on the surface directly.
-This is useful for software renderers and games that are specifically oriented around pixels, like falling sand games.
+After you've created the window, you can create the OpenGL context:

+	SDL_GLContext context = SDL_GL_CreateContext(window);
+	...
+	SDL_GL_DeleteContext(context);

+The context should be destroyed right before calling `SDL_Quit()` to clean up the resources.

 Then comes the most important part of the program, the event loop:

 	SDL_Event windowEvent;
-	while ( true )
+	while (true)
 	{
-		if ( SDL_PollEvent( &windowEvent ) )
+		if (SDL_PollEvent(&windowEvent))
 		{
-			if ( windowEvent.type == SDL_QUIT ) break;
+			if (windowEvent.type == SDL_QUIT) break;
 		}

-		SDL_GL_SwapBuffers();
+		SDL_GL_SwapWindow(window);
 	}

 The `SDL_PollEvent` function will check if there are any new events that have to be handled.
 An event can be anything from a mouse click to the user moving the window.
 Right now, the only event you need to respond to is the user pressing the little X button in the corner of the window.
-By breaking from the main loop, `SDL_Quit` is called and the window and graphics surface are destroyed. `SDL_GL_SwapBuffers` here takes care of swapping the front and back buffer after new things have been drawn by your application.
+By breaking from the main loop, `SDL_Quit` is called and the window and graphics surface are destroyed. `SDL_GL_SwapWindow` here takes care of swapping the front and back buffer after new things have been drawn by your application.

 If you have a fullscreen window, it would be preferable to use escape as a means to close the window.

-	if ( windowEvent.type == SDL_KEYUP &&
+	if (windowEvent.type == SDL_KEYUP &&
-		windowEvent.key.keysym.sym == SDLK_ESCAPE ) break;
+		windowEvent.key.keysym.sym == SDLK_ESCAPE) break;

 When you run your application now, you should see something like this: